Livelycobra/Hazardouspiggi/README.md

 • We allow all music genres under 6 minutes, yes even mash-ups and mixes!
 However, we focus more on EDM music and we want actual music so please, no parodies.

 • We DON'T allow swearing, or the use of racism/stereotypes.
-Pornography Or Any NSFW Content restricted from here as well, so is anything 18+
+Any NSFW Content restricted from here as well, so is anything 18+

 • Repeating a song in the history is prohibited.